 Summer feeding programs look different in different communities that Gleaners’ serves, and that's because hunger looks different in each of our communities.
 The important thing is that in one way or another, we are reaching every community and working hard to meet the need for families and children struggling to make ends meet when school is out.
 And we hope that one day in the future, summer will finally take a summer break – all year long.

 *Hope Pascoe is a member of the fourth cohort of the Child Hunger Corps and is working at Gleaners Food Bank of Indiana.
-Learn how you can get involved and help end summer hunger.

 The Child Hunger Corps is a national service program designed to increase the capacity and capability of food banks to execute programs targeted towards the alleviation of child hunger.
 The objective of the program is to increase the number of nutritious meals served to children in need in local communities across the country.
 The Child Hunger Corps initiative is sponsored by the ConAgra Foods Foundation.